React Native Dropdown Picker

 Breathing new life into a community staple

 On the web, React Select is my go-to for dropdowns.
+I've used it on dozens of projects.
 It's flexible, accessible, and just works.
-Naturally, I went looking for something similar in the React Native ecosystem.
+When pypo needed a picker component, I went looking for something with the same energy in the React Native ecosystem.

 I found react-native-dropdown-picker.
 Despite some rough edges, it was the closest thing to React Select I could find.
-More importantly, it had traction: 80,000+ weekly downloads on npm, a healthy star count, and an active community of users.
+More importantly, it had traction: 80,000+ weekly downloads on npm, a healthy star count, and an active community of users depending on it.

 Finding a starting point